A: Yes, Beaver Brokerage Inc. has a US address for parcel shipments.

 – Signed Agency Agreement and Account Application (One time set up)

 – Fully completed Canada Customs Invoice (CCI); or Commercial Invoice, or Auction listing, or similar form with full item description and shipment details.

-- Signed NAFTA (North America Free Trade Agreement) Certificate of Origin for shipments $2500.00 Cdn and over if goods qualify for NAFTA,
+– Signed CUSMA (Canada-United States-Mexico Agreement) Certification of Origin for shipments $3300 Cdn and over if goods qualify for CUSMA,

 – Shipment Tracking Number: If shipment is RUSH or Next Day, please advise our office.
 The Next Day trucks arrive on Houlton, ME after lunch.
 These parcels require a special trip to retrieve and forward.